 FAFSA stands for Free Application for Federal Student Aid and is how you can apply for financial aid from the federal government.
 The TAP is aid you can get from New York State; you apply for it at the end of the FAFSA.

-At November 3 office hours, we'll have volunteers specifically there to help you fill out the FAFSA and TAP Application.
+At November 17 Saturday Office Hours, we'll have volunteers specifically there to help you fill out the FAFSA and TAP Application.
 To fill these out, you'll need detailed information about your family's taxes, bank accounts, and anything else they own.
 You should bring these with you.

 If you're unable to come, send us an email and we'll set something else up!